In this article, we'll make a comparison between Wise vs. TorFX. Which one is better for US customers? Which one is cheaper? Find out more here.

 If you’re spending with overseas retailers and using your credit or debit card, there are a few other fees you need to consider.

+International ATM withdrawal fees.
 Some debit and credit cards will charge if you choose to withdraw local cash from an ATM while you’re overseas.
 It pays to check your card conditions before you travel — and ask your local branch if your bank has partner institutions abroad or is part of an ATM network like the Global Alliance.
 You might find that you can get fee free, or reduced cost ATM withdrawals by using your home bank’s partner institutions abroad.

-Don’t forget that using your credit card in an ATM at home or abroad can mean you pay extra fees.
+Credit card cash advance fees.
+Using your credit card in an ATM at home or abroad can mean you pay extra fees.
 In many cases there is a cash advance fee to pay and extra costs for currency conversion if you’re overseas.
 You may also start to incur interest charges on your withdrawal immediately, even if regular purchases have a grace period.

 Don’t pay more than you have to when traveling.
 Here are a few great tips, which could save you money on charges and fees.